rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 Normally you will not need to worry about stream synchronization as it is managed automatically by the stream buffer classes when the buffers need to be emptied or filled.
 Output stream buffers implement a function overflow() which triggers synchronization. similarly input streams implement a function underflow().
 Also you dont directly call these functions.
 Read on..

 For output streams, the stream class provides a function flush().
-For output streams, the stream class provides a function sync().
+For input streams, the stream class provides a function sync().
 Both these functions call a function called pubsync() of the underlying stream buffer class. the pubsync() function calls a protected virtual function sync().
 When you write your own stream buffer class, you will need to override the sync() function to trigger stream synchronization.

 Output file stream buffer classes implement sync() and call overflow() to trigger synchronization.